Ocean Plastic Gifts

 Why: Because our oceans are becoming irreversibly degraded, via macro, meso, micro and nano plastics.

-Photographs of the plastic they have removed (pile of bottles, section of fishing net, coil of rope).
-If the plastic item is very large (plastic tank for example) you may share it with others (order numbers of others will be listed).
+Photographs of the plastic they have removed (pile of bottles, section of fishing net, coil of rope, plastic tank for example.

 Details of transport.

 Details of waste disposal companies used.
-Disposal is via incineration.
+Disposal is hopefully via incineration.

 The Contentious Bit